Astrologian Healer Tips for Asphodelos Savage — Endwalker 6.3

 The very first fight of the raid tier introduces you to Endwalker raiding in a light, slow fight.
 The damage intake is fairly light, even at minimum item level (i580), and the mechanics are fairly chill to execute once you have a hang of the solutions.

 You can cover all of the healing in this fight with just oGCDs alongside some help from your cohealer.
 There is one significant healing section: first Intemperance.
-If you are not getting much support from your cohealer, this is a good place to use Neutral Sect.
-Otherwise, as will be listed below, Macrocosmos alongside some oGCD you have available will do a lot of work.
+If you are not getting much support from your cohealer, this is a good place to use.
+Otherwise, as will be listed below, alongside some oGCD you have available will do a lot of work.

-Keep in mind the two moves that open up and close the brighter sections of the fight, Shining Cells and Slam Shut do a significant amount of damage, and I recommend using Collective Unconscious for these moves.
+Keep in mind the two moves that open up and close the brighter sections of the fight, Shining Cells and Slam Shut do a significant amount of damage, and I recommend usingfor these moves.

 - During first Intemperance.
 Use at some point before or after the second tile explosions to cover the Warden's Wraths that are around the tailend of the fight.
 You can utilize this to also help with movement.

 - During second Intemperance.
 Use at some point to help with movement.
-It is fundamentally just an instant cast Malefic here (reminder: Macrocosmos is DPS neutral with Malefic on single target).
+It is fundamentally just an instant cast here (reminder: is DPS neutral with on single target).

 - Some time during the enrage sequence at the end of the fight.